 This is usually white sugar.

-Rum must be made from sugar cane, whereas vodka can be made from any fruit, root, or grain which includes sugar cane.
+Rum must be made from sugar cane, whereas vodka can be made from any fruit, root, starch or grain (which includes sugar cane).
 The difference between the two lies within the process as well as the definition of the spirit.

 For your alcohol to be considered vodka by the Alcohol Beverage Control, your vodka must be distilled above 190.

 Use a good vodka yeast to get a nice clean ferment out of your wash